HugoOM/sfdx_autoheader/README.md

 ### _This extension depends on the official [Salesforce Extensions for VSCode](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode) for language support._

+# Summary

+Salesforce Documenter aims at facilitating proper and structured code documenting for Salesforce-related files, by automating related tasks such as File Header Insertion & Update, as well as Method Header insertion.

+Salesforce Documenter can be adopted as a project-wide and/or team-wide standard, in an effort to encourage and eventually enforce proper code documenting.

+Through these means, code becomes easier to understand, maintain, and evolve.

 # Features

-- Add a method header to any Apex method
+- Add a method header to any Apex method, with JavaDoc-Like tags to be completed with the method's and contextual details

 ![Method Header Demo](https://github.com/HugoOM/sfdx_autoheader/blob/rewrite_Typescript/images/Instructions_MethodHeader.gif?raw=true)